NanoComp/meep/doc/docs/Python_User_Interface.md

 Note that if you are at a fixed frequency and you use complex fields (via Bloch-periodic boundary conditions or `fields_complex=True`), then one half of the flux or energy integrals above corresponds to the time average of the flux or energy for a simulation with real fields.

 Often, you want the integration box to be the entire computational cell.
-A useful function to return this box, which you can then use for the `box` arguments above, is `total_volume()`.
+A useful function to return this box, which you can then use for the `box` arguments above, is `fields.total_volume()`.

 One versatile feature is that you can supply an arbitrary function $f(\mathbf{x},c_1,c_2,\ldots)$ of position $\mathbf{x}$ and various field components $c_1,\ldots$ and ask Meep to integrate it over a given volume, find its maximum, or output it (via `output_field_function`, described later).
 This is done via the functions: